CommodoreZ.com

 I'll probably post the design files for both once I'm satisfied that they work properly.

 I've added an EEPROM socket and decode logic onto my 495 prototype board to provide eWOZMON support over serial -- it's easier to use than OS65A for debugging for the moment.
 Tests of writing to the 440 video board from serial, reading from the Sanders 720 from serial, and finally writing from the keyboard directly to the screen (albeit with a crude method).
-I've tried some tests with OS65V but have not had much success booting it consistently.
-Some of the keycodes respond too fast, others not at all.
+I've tried some tests with OS65V, but I've got an issue with the keyboard strobe containing runt pulses which appear as rapid keypresses.
+I've been attempting to debug that issue for the past 2 weeks now, focusing on the Sanders 720, with help from many members of the community, but we're still not sure how to solve it.
 I'm also testing a new self-contained power supply to replace using my bench equipment.

 Ultimately, this will be similar in function to an original Challenger 65V-4K from OSI.